pbrisson85/runReportsOnPrem/README.md

 - Priorities:

+  - Error: when drilling down on bySpeciesGroupProg, level 2 by either customer or item the total is not tying.
+I saw this on USA COD

   - Get detail on sales YTD when the from and to date are changed from default does not work.
 It is pulling a different date range
   - Refactor